 Note: When you are logged in to the SX via GUI, a banner using a fixed width typeface and a common dimension like 80x25 appears.
-Even if the source banner is very large, the banner displayed on the GUI will not make the overall page size increase, as it will be contained within a self-scrolled text area.
+Even if the source banner is very large, the banner displayed on the GUI does not increase the overall page size, as it is contained within a self-scrolled text area.

-- 1. Select one of the following checkboxes. - Display Restricted Service Banner - Require Acceptance of Restricted Service Banner - 2.
-Click one of the following radio buttons: - Restricted Service Banner Message - Restricted Service Banner File - If you selected Restricted Service Banner File, click on the Browse drop-down menu - 4.
-Locate and select the file that contains the Restricted Service Banner message you want to display on the SX login dialog.

-5. Click OK.
+- 1. Select one of the following checkboxes.

+- Display Restricted Service Banner

+- Require Acceptance of Restricted Service Banner

+- 2. Click one of the following radio buttons:

+- Restricted Service Banner Message

+- Restricted Service Banner File

+- 3. If you selected Restricted Service Banner File, click on the Browse drop-down menu

+- 4. Locate and select the file that contains the Restricted Service Banner message you want to display on the SX login dialog. - 5.
+Click OK.